weaming/m3u8-downloader/README.md

   -o, --output string        file name for save.
-  -x, --proxy string         use proxy. eg. http://127.0.0.1:8080 -n, --threadNumber int     the number of download thread. (default 10)
+  -x, --proxy string         use proxy. eg. http://127.0.0.1:8080 -n, --threadNumber int     the number of download thread. (default 10) -L, --liveStream float     the url is a live stream, will loop to download until the duration is satisfied, unit is seconds

 Global Flags:
       --config string   config file (default is $HOME/.m3u8-downloader.yaml)